Bender1011001/FBA-bench/plugins/README.md

 # Community Plugin System

-The FBA-Bench plugin system enables community members to extend the platform with custom scenarios, agents, and tools.
+The **FBA-Bench** plugin system enables community members to extend the platform with custom scenarios, agents, and tools.
 This extensible architecture allows researchers and practitioners to share their innovations and build upon each other's work.

-## Overview
+## 🎯 Overview

 The plugin system consists of four core components: